Finding Construction Management Materials in the COD Library

 Here are examples of refined searches that narrow down these large subject areas.

-The Library holds all of the recent national codes, standards and building management guidelines from the International Code Council and the U.S. Green Building Council in the reference collection.
+The Library holds many recent national codes, standards and building management guidelines from the International Code Council and the U.S. Green Building Council in the reference collection.
 Some older iterations of these materials are available for check-out in the general collection.
 For fire codes, electrical codes and safety standards, consult this online resource: NFPA Codes Online.
 You'll need a current library card to access the NFPA from off-campus.
+The International Code Council makes their codes freely available to read on their website.
+You'll not be able to print the whole code, but you can copy and paste small sections.

 The Library has a variety of videos for checkout.
 Browse the Library catalog.
 Use the Limiting features on the left side of the catalog to narrow your search to videos.